python-marketing-research/python-marketing-research-1ed/README.md

 adder = chapter2.Adder(3, 4)
 ````

 The data files are under /data and Notebooks are under /notebooks.
-These are not included in the pIP package.
+These are not included in the pip package.